A push-pull workout is a style of training that targets muscles based on whether they involve a pushing or pulling action.

 - Go to bed and wake up at the same time each day.

 To get the most out of the push-pull training split, use the appropriate resistance or weight and incorporate variety.
-Ensuring proper nutrition and sufficient sleep are also important.
+Proper nutrition and sufficient sleep are also important.

-A push-pull training split generally refers to workouts centered around muscle groups that perform similar actions.
+A push-pull training split generally refers to workouts centered on muscle groups that perform similar actions.

 “Push” workouts train the chest, shoulders, and triceps, while “pull” workouts train the back, biceps, and forearms.
 A day for training the lower body and core is also included in this training split.

-The push-pull training regimen supports muscle recovery and can be performed by anyone, regardless of your training experience.
+The push-pull training regimen supports muscle recovery, and anyone can perform it, regardless of training experience level.

-If you have difficulty getting started or are worried about your form, consider enlisting the help of a personal trainer if possible.
+If you have difficulty getting started or are worried about your form, consider seeking the help of a personal trainer if possible.